'We are preparing children for jobs that have not yet been invented, in order to solve problems we don’t even know are problems yet.'

 - Pupil discussions and interviewing the pupils about their learning (pupil voice).

-- Pupil journals and assessment/feedback on content creation.
+- Pupil computing books/Seesaw accounts and assessment/feedback on content creation.

 - Governor monitoring with our subject computing link governor.

 - Video analysis through recording of performance or practical learning in lessons.